 Angola Travel Information

 Electrical current in Angola is 220 volts, 50Hz.
-Round pin attachment plugs are in use.
+Round two-pin plugs are in use.

 The official language of Angola is Portuguese.
-About 60 other African languages are spoken including Umbundu and Ovambo.
-Some French and Spanish is also spoken.
+Multiple other African languages are spoken including Umbundu and Chokwe.
+Some French is also spoken.

-If a service charge is not included in the bill a tip of 10% is acceptable, though tipping is not officially encouraged in Angola.
+If a service charge is not included in the bill, a tip of 10 percent is acceptable, though tipping is not officially encouraged in Angola.

-Most foreign governments warn against non-essential travel to Angola due to threats to personal safety and civil unrest.
+Most foreign governments warn against non-essential travel to parts of Angola due to civil unrest and threats to personal safety of travellers.
 However, visitors careful with personal security and travelling in a group should encounter few problems.
 Travel after dark is not recommended.
-Risks for travellers is crime, particularly in the capital, Luanda, where muggings, car-jackings and armed hold-ups are commonplace.
-Many civilians are armed.
-Those for whom travel outside of Luanda is essential should travel only with sponsors who have made arrangements for safety and security support.
-Particularly dangerous are the north and south Luanda Provinces, where the police and armed forces have been active expelling illegal immigrants and unlicensed diamond prospectors.
+The greatest risk for travellers is crime, particularly in the capital, Luanda, where muggings, car-jackings and armed hold-ups have been reported.
+Particularly dangerous are the Lunda Sul and Lunda Norte Provinces, where the police and armed forces have been actively expelling illegal immigrants and unlicensed diamond prospectors.
 Cabinda Province is also dangerous; kidnappings and attacks on foreigners have occurred.
 Travellers should be cautious due to the widespread poverty, disease and shattered infrastructure and the vast amount of unexploded ordnance still present throughout the country.
-Due to recent violent attacks, the border between Angola and the DRC, as well as Angola and the Republic of Congo have been closed until further notice.
 There have been reports of scams by airport officials in Luanda who try to extort money from visitors without a yellow fever vaccination card.

-Do not take photographs of government buildings, or use binoculars near them as this could lead to arrest.
+Visitors should not take photographs of government buildings, or use binoculars near them, as this could lead to arrest.
 Homosexual practices are frowned upon.
-Drunk passengers arriving at the airport may be refused entry and deported.

-Oil is the main industry in Angola, but diamond mining is also important; the country is the world's fourth largest provider of uncut diamonds.
+Oil is the main industry in Angola, but diamond mining is also important.
 It is essential to develop personal, face-to-face relationships with local business contacts.
-Knowledge of Portuguese, the official language, is an advantage as there are limited translation services and outside the oil industry few people speak English fluently; French and Spanish are also useful.
+Knowledge of Portuguese, the official language, is an advantage as there are limited translation services and outside the oil industry few people speak English fluently.
 Angolan business dress is usually casual; ties are not necessary for men.
-Office hours are Monday to Thursday 7.30am to 6.30pm with a two-hour break from 12.30pm, and closed on Friday afternoons; some offices will also be open on Saturday mornings from 8.30am.
+Office hours are Monday to Friday 7.30am to 6.30pm with a break from 12.30pm; many businesses close on Fridays while some offices will also be open on Saturday mornings from 8.30am.

 Become our Angola Travel Expert